ozitronics/LoRa1284/README.md

 - Input voltage reverse polarity protection
 - Small footprint: 51 x 25.5 mm (2" x 1")

-**Why LoRa1284?**

-For a while now I have been making projects using wireless comms for remote sensing and control.
-In particular I have been using LoRa modules for their reliability and long range operation.

-For many projects an ATmega328 is more than adequate but once you start adding libraries for LoRa, OLEDs, etc memory and I/O pins start to run out.
-This is where the ATmega1284 comes in.
-Not only does it have extra flash, SRAM, EEPROM and I/O pins but existing Arduino libraries just work!!!

 **How to program?**

 You need to add board support in the Arduino IDE.